 The United States is the only country for the most part where the majority of circumcisions are performed for reasons other than religion.

-Samantha, a mother of three from California is vehemently opposed to circumcision and wrote an essay on the reasons why she decided not to have her son Connor circumcised.
-She tackles the many misconceptions and reasons people give for deciding to circumcise their child in this comprehensive post:
+Samantha, a mother of three from California, is vehemently opposed to circumcision and wrote an essay on the reasons why she decided not to have her son Connor circumcised.
+She tackles the many misconceptions and reasons people give for deciding to circumcise their child in this comprehensive post: Growing Up With Connor

-Many professionals oppose circumcision citing not only the pain as being unnecessary but they also believe the surgery may cause psychological damage and also lessen sexual pleasure later in life.
+Many professionals oppose circumcision, citing not only the pain as being unnecessary but also that they believe the surgery may cause psychological damage and lessen sexual pleasure later in life.
 In fact, some doctors these days try to discourage parents from circumcising their infants.

-According to the American Academy of Paediatrics in 1999 they a series of studies to decide whether circumcisions were helpful or harmful and the evidence was so strong for both sides of the argument that they couldn’t conclude that circumcision was a necessary procedure and it would be left up to the parents to decide either way.
+According to the American Academy of Paediatrics in 1999 there were a series of studies to decide whether circumcisions were helpful or harmful, and the evidence was so strong for both sides of the argument that they couldn’t conclude that circumcision was a necessary procedure and it would be left up to the parents to decide either way.

 Whichever option you choose, make sure that you and your husband are on the same page well before the baby is born.
 For such a small surgery, it still remains a pretty big decision.